andresanunezt/polyglotters/README.md

 # Polyglotters

 Welcome to Polyglotters webapp, a platform for people who enjoy learning multiple languages at the same time can.
-Users can document their language learning process.
+Users can document their language learning journeys.

 ## Installation